mh6569/reflector/README.md

 - Planned storage hardening: encrypted IndexedDB for entries/embeddings/summaries with Web Crypto; keys remain client-side.
 No server round-trips.
 - Model integrity: pin model IDs/versions; consider bundling weights locally or serving from a trusted origin to avoid remote fetch at runtime.
 - Explainability: deterministic themes and template summaries make outputs auditable; sentiment/tags/embeddings are inspectable per entry.
+- Auth (future): optional local-first login (device/biometric).
+If cloud sync is ever added, encrypt client-side with user-held keys so plaintext never leaves the device.

 ### Model loading considerations
 - Hugging Face models via transformers.js can be heavy to fetch/compile in-browser.
 First-load latency depends on network and device; caching helps, but offline bundling or local hosting is recommended for reliability.